lushcodes/bank_tech_test/README.md

 ### Improvements

-I was unsure whether it was worth adding a method in the Record class to format each instance variable prior to it being inserted into the history array.
+- I was unsure whether it was worth adding a method in the Record class to format each instance variable prior to it being inserted into the history array.

-It might be nice to present some feedback to the user that their deposit/withdrawal was successful rather than the terminal output.
+- It might be nice to present some feedback to the user that their deposit/withdrawal was successful rather than the terminal output.

+- It may be an idea to use a gem such as [terminal table](https://github.com/tj/terminal-table) to format the output properly.

 I have diagrammed my thought process below: